How COVID school, screens, stress impacts kids - News 24

 A caregiver’s well-being is directly tied to their child’s.
 Experts underscore a child’s best buffer during the pandemic is a supportive parent.

 But staying mentally well can be difficult in the midst of so many stressors, and financial hardships add to the burden.
-Fisher, who is also director of the Rapid Assessment of Pandemic Impact on Development Early Childhood Household Survey Project (RAPID-EC Project), which is studying the impact of the pandemic on children 5 years old and younger, said the survey has found caregivers in lower-income households report experiencing more depression and anxiety.
-These stressors impact a parent’s ability to be available.
+Fisher, who is also director of the Rapid Assessment of Pandemic Impact on Development Early Childhood Household Survey Project (RAPID-EC Project), which is studying the effect of the pandemic on children 5 years old and younger, said the survey has found caregivers in lower-income households report experiencing more depression and anxiety.
+Those stressors affect a parent’s ability to be available.

-RAPID’s surveys show caregivers of young children are experiencing distress, financial hardship and loss of emotional supports.
-Since the project’s data is sequential, it’s able to show a chain reaction.
-When a family is stressed about meeting basic needs, the next week they report more emotional distress, and the week after report increases in their child’s emotional distress.
+RAPID’s surveys show caregivers of young children are experiencing distress, financial hardship and loss of emotional support.
+Because the project’s data is sequential, it’s able to show a chain reaction.
+When a family is stressed about meeting basic needs, the next week they report more emotional distress, and the week after they report increases in their child’s emotional distress.

 « There’s no question that if you can’t buy food or you can’t pay your rent, that you are experiencing the kind of stress that is going to be toxic to your children, » Fisher said.